psykris/psykris.github.io/README.md

 2 "Observations of evolving friendships and family over time" - 12.03.2024

-I am back after nearly a 18 month hiatus, having forgotten that I ever made a blog post.
+I am back after nearly an 18-month hiatus, having forgotten that I ever made a blog post.

 But this time I am here with a painful observation about the human condition.
 Something I lately observe in and around myself in increasing frequency.